 Now, the interesting thing is that most people who live paycheck to paycheck will tell you the reason they live that way is that they don’t make enough money.
 However, that’s usually not the case.

-In 2013, the median income per household in the US is $52,250.
+In 2020, the median family income in the US is $78,500.
 Of course, that’s not a massive income, but it’s enough to get by comfortably if you manage your money well.
 Yet I’ve seen people making six figures have trouble keeping the lights on.

 What’s the difference between these people?